Skip to content

 Research suggests that supplementing with ashwagandha safely and effectively improves stress resistance.
 One study of 64 individuals with a history of chronic stress found that supplementing with ashwagandha for 60 days reduced perceived stress levels and lowered serum cortisol levels compared to the group receiving a placebo.
 (5) Specific to stress management, ashwagandha has clinical applications for individuals with stress-related nervous exhaustion, insomnia, and debility.
 (7)

-2. Holy basil leaf (Ocimum sanctum)
+2. Holy Basil Leaf (Ocimum sanctum)

 Another adaptogen, holy basil leaf, sometimes referred to as tulsi, is a plant native to Southeast Asia.
 It has been found that supplementing with holy basil leaf may improve cognitive function and reduce salivary cortisol levels.
 (26) Tulsi may also combat psychological stress and normalize blood glucose (blood sugar), blood pressure, and blood lipid levels.
 (6)(15)